 At Board level: Employees are a key asset to the Trust.
 We can't have great schools without great people.
-The BDAT "Growth to Great" strategy is now in its final year of a three-year strategy with the main emphasis being enabling the Trust to be an employer of choice.
-The Board receives regular updates on progress against the Trust's Employee strategic objectives including key performance recruitment and retention data.
-The Trust board has created a BDAT People subcommittee to focus on staffing development across BDAT and an Inclusion committee that has a golden thread through all aspects of BDAT work.
+The new "One Child, One Family, Where Everyone Matters" strategy is in its first year of a three-year strategy with the main emphasis being on the key priorities: